 The Rays and Joe Maddon agree to a three-year contract extension to keep the two-time American League Manager of the Year with Tampa through the 2015 season.
 During his six-year tenure with the club, the 58-year-old skipper has compiled a 495-477 (.509) record, leading the team to the postseason three times in the last four years, including an American League pennant in 2008.

 "Baseball is known as our national pastime, but the game has deep roots and a rich history here in New York State.
 From the National Baseball Hall of Fame and Museum in storied Cooperstown to the Mets and Yankees — the pinnacles of Major League Baseball, to our recently crowned Little League World Series champions from Maine-Endwell, New York State is clearly the epicenter of baseball greatness.
 It is time that we formally recognize baseball as our official state sport." - JAMES SEWARD, New York state senator.

 New York State Sen. James Seward (R-Milford), thanks to a suggestion from a group of fourth-graders at Cooperstown Elementary School, announces he has introduced legislation (S.4288) to designate baseball as New York’s official state sport.
-In a press release, Hall of Fame president Jeff Idelson says he "enthusiastically supports" the proposed bill, citing that Cooperstown serves as baseball's spiritual home.
+In a press release, Hall of Fame president Jeff Idelson says he "enthusiastically supports" the proposed bill, citing that Cooperstown is baseball's spiritual home.